In this article, you’ll find answers to questions like:

 2. WHAT ARE KEY DEVELOPMENTAL MILESTONES?

-- Forming stronger, more complex friendships and peer relationships.
-It becomes more emotionally important to have friends, especially of the same gender.
+- Forming stronger, more complex friendships and peer relationships; becoming more emotionally important to have friends, especially of the same gender

 - Experiencing more peer pressure